 Accident?
 Design?
 Or both?

-To conclude that this state of global affairs is purely benign, accidental or situational is, as an argument on it’s own, wilful naivety.
-Our world situation is emergent, part of a natural progression of compounding influences, but that does not mean that events cannot also be purposefully and pragmatically manipulated.
-Pragmatism and manipulation are a natural part of our evolutionary journey as a species.
-But so too is being observant and self-aware, learning from our mistakes, overcoming and adapting to increasingly complex levels of adversity brought about by our own individual and collective hubris?
+To conclude that this state of global affairs is purely benign, accidental or situational is, as an argument on its own, willful naivety.
+Our world situation is emergent,28 part of a natural progression of compounding influences, but that does not mean that events cannot also be purposefully and pragmatically manipulated.
+It’s not an either-or, but a both-and situation.

-Politicians have been either A. an integral part in this corporate takeover, profiting from doing so through links to other wealthy elites [xxv] B. have passively accepted the situation and considered themselves as pragmatic realists in a globally competitive world [xxvi] or C. have challenged the status quo and been overcome or side-lined by the overwhelming power of the establishment [xxvii].
+Politicians have been either A. an integral part in this corporate takeover, profiting from doing so through links to other wealthy elites29 B. have passively accepted the situation and considered themselves as pragmatic realists in a globally competitive world30 or C. have challenged the status quo and been overcome or side-lined by the overwhelming power of the establishment.31

 Globalised, colonialist neo-liberalism’s true expression is hard-right authoritarian nationalism.

 Global trade spreads peace and prosperity.
-Unfettered and unregulated trade, known as globalised neo-liberalism has prioritised gigantic profits for the few over job security and social-investment for the many.
+Unfettered and unregulated trade, known as globalised neo-liberalism32 has prioritised gigantic profits for the few over job security and social investment for the many.
 This is particularly true of pre-industrialised nations.
-The same nations which, since the 2008 global economic crash have turned away from embracing global citizenship toward more insular and hardened nationalism.
-Anger at establishment elites and mainstream politicians has been fuelled as blue collar and middle income workers witness power, jobs and influence moving beyond the nation state to the global sphere.
-Corporations and the ultra-wealthy are globally mobile taking their investment, jobs and taxable income abroad with them whilst most people are left behind feeling job insecure and increasingly irrelevant.34 Tapping into this fear are far-right demagogues promising a return to a once powerful sense of colonial nationhood.35
+The same nations which, since the 2008 global economic crash have turned away from embracing global citizenship33 toward more insular and hardened nationalism.
+Anger at establishment elites and mainstream politicians has been fueled as low and middle-income workers witness power, jobs and influence moving beyond the nation-state to the global sphere.
+Corporations and the ultra-wealthy being globally mobile take their investment, jobs and taxable income abroad with them whilst most people are left behind feeling job insecure and increasingly irrelevant.34 Tapping into this fear are far-right demagogues promising a return to a once powerful sense of colonial nationhood.35

-- Colonialist neo-liberalism’s wars for oil and global hegemony.
+- Colonialist neo-liberalism’s wars for oil and global hegemony.40

-- Climate refugeeism compounded by what is called Climate Deception.
-Efforts to highlight and tackle climate change have been purposefully scuppered by the fossil fuel industry denying mainstream climate science (and often their own science) by funding and organising pretend grassroots and scientific groups.
+- Climate refugeeism 41 compounded by what is called “climate deception” 42 – efforts to highlight and tackle climate change have been purposefully scuppered by the fossil fuel industry denying mainstream climate science (and often their own science) by funding and organising pretend grassroots and scientific groups.

 Not so patriotic after all